Unbalanced panel weight

-#4 Updated by Olena Kaminska 29 days ago
+#4 Updated by Olena Kaminska about 1 year ago

 So, I guess you don't care when a perons is 20, in 1991 or 2008 let's say.
 And I imagine you are doing a longitudinal analysis with them.
 So think about it in this way: we have a group of young people of 20 year old in 1991 - you will be using longitudinal information for them - so for these take the weight from the last wave in your analysis for them, and it should be '91' weight.

 Then you may have a group of 20 year olds in 1992 - same.
 So, you will always use lw weight and it will be from the last wave of the information you use for this specific group.
 Make sure you can define group in substantive words, e.g. 20-year olds in 1992 etc. Essentially you will create a weight that will have different values for each group.

 Finally this may be helpful for you to decide on the zz part of the weight if the weight is described as w_xxxyyzz_aa

 zz part: what is the timeline of your research?